LexingtonSmithe/Labyrinth/README.md

 npm install

+due to recent Chrome updates it's not possible to just launch by opening the index.html file and instead needs to be served.

-install server
+##to install server

-npm install -g http-server
+- npm install -g http-server

-run
+##to run

-call 'http-server' in root folder default ( 127.0.0.1:8080 )
+- call 'http-server' in root folder
+- open browser to localhost default ( 127.0.0.1:8080 )